 It is not uncommon for adult learners to feel insecure in the student role.
-Many students experience the “Impostor Syndrome” frequently doubting their ability to succeed.
+Many students experience the “Imposter Syndrome” frequently doubting their ability to succeed.
 They report that they feel that everyone else knows more than they do.

-For some, this impostor feeling is further compounded by negative experiences they have had with the educational system.
+For some, this imposter feeling is further compounded by negative experiences they have had with the educational system.
 Those experiences have often left the students with low self-esteem and self-concepts and a feeling that they are failures.

 Instructors in traditional classes keep these potential psychological barriers in mind and provide support and encouragement when asking students to try new skills.
 They establish a positive learning climate where adults feel comfortable.

 Realize what you are experiencing, and ask your friends and family to support you.
 Remember, adult learners, also GED students, often need to feel part of a learning community, a support network of learners that can serve as a sounding board.

 Adult learners are engaged in multiple roles and this impacts the time and the energy they can devote to their role as students.
 Unlike many younger students, attending classes is not a full-time occupation for them.